FrenzY8/growtopia-private-server-launcher/README.md

 An growtpia-private server launcher for your servers..
 (This very needed if you're growtopia-private servers owner.)

 # about this program
-This program is helpfull for your servers, they fast, nice, perfect, and good, so you now just open this program to LOGGED/LOGGED OUT from Privates Servers
+[STILL-UPDATED] This program is helpfull for your servers, they fast, nice, perfect, and good, so you now just open this program to LOGGED/LOGGED OUT from Privates Servers

 # build it to a exe
 To build it to .exe program, you just need to write ```npm i -g pkg```